-- The NZC Mission Platform (or 'NetZeroCities Portal'): an interlinked set of modules, enabling differentiated service delivery for Mission Cities, Pilots, Twins, and other cities, which are not part of the EU Cities Mission.
-It provides users with a Climate City Contract (CCC) submission module, a Knowledge Repository containing case studies and examples for inspiration and orientation, a City Dashboard for cities to monitor and compare progress or Peer2Peer collaboration space and a City Dossier.
-Additionally, It offers integration with existing multilateral initiatives such as the Covenant of Mayors, Smart Cities Marketplace, Driving Urban Transitions and the Joint Research Centre.
-Finally, it will offer a Data Visualisation module, which integrates and summarises data from different sources in a visual way.
+- The NZC Mission Platform will have a Knowledge Repository containing case studies and example for inspiration and orientation and a Dashboard for cities to monitor and compare progress.
+In addition, it will have an Innovation Ecosystems Map of Europe-based clusters, incubators, and support programmes, that support technology companies providing sustainable solutions to urban climate strategies.

 - The Living-in.EU movement seeks to accelerate the digital transformation in a way that assists

-cities and communities to address a range of societal challenges; particularly those resulting
+cities and communities to address a range of societal challenges; in particular those resulting

 from climate change.

 - European Climate Pact.

 - The New European Bauhaus (NEB) initiative for climate-neutral urban quality transformations.

 - Mannheim Declaration, promoted by ICLEI, to support cities in developing and implementing "Local Green Deals", as well as the New Leipzig Charter adopted in November 2020 which placed particular emphasis on green, just, and productive sustainable city development.

 - National Energy and Climate Plans.

 - EU Cohesion Policy.

 - Urban Agenda for the EU.

 - EU Pact for Skills

 - Recovery and Resilience facility and plans

 - REPowerEU Plan

 - EU Mission: Climate-Neutral and Smart Cities: Implementation Plan

-- Discover the 100 cities selected for the Cities Mission - Learn about the existing Pilot Activities - Developments and Forecasts on Continuing Urbanisation - ★ Material Economics (2020).
-Understanding the Economic Case for Decarbonising Cities Why Economic Case Analysis for City Decarbonisation is Crucial
+- Discover the 100 cities selected for the Cities Mission - Developments and Forecasts on Continuing Urbanisation - Material Economics (2020).
+Understanding the Economic Case for Decarbonising Cities Why Economic Case Analysis for City Decarbonisation is Crucial (available at https://materialeconomics.com/latest-updates/understanding-the-economic-case-for-decarbonizing-cities)